Climate change in Europe: Croatia

 Croatia aims to reduce CO_{2} emissions by 45% by 2030 and phase out coal by 2033.
 However, the shift to a low-carbon economy will necessitate significant expenditures in new energy infrastructure and additional renewable energy resources.

 Croatia established a 2030 National Energy and Climate Plan to attain its aim.
 The national policy targets for a 36.4% renewable energy share by 2030, as well as major investment in the energy industry, including hydropower, wind farms, solar photovoltaic facilities, and hydrogen energy.

 Cyprus

 Denmark

 In 2019 Denmark passed a law in which its pledge to reduce GHG emissions by 70% by 2030 from the level in 1990.
 It also pledged to achieve zero emissions by 2050.
 The law includes strong monitoring system and setting intermediate targets every 5 years.
-It includes a pledge to help climate action in other countries and consider climate impacts in diplomatic and economic relations with other countries.
+It includes a pledge to help climate action in other countries and consider climate effects in diplomatic and economic relations with other countries.